DeepwaterDiscord/about-us/frazierbaker.md

 - Teaching Sunday School
 - Hiking

+##Project Interests

+Frazier Baker is interested in working on projects that involve web design and development, database design and development, cloud or distributed computing, machine learning, augmented reality, and bioinformatics.

 ##How To Contact

 I welcome side-projects, feedback on existing projects, and opportunities for collaboration.
-If you would like to contact me, send an email to me@frazierbaker.com.
+If you would like to contact me, send an email to me@frazierbaker.com or bakerfn@mail.uc.edu.